 Short-term rental unit means an accommodation for transient guests where, in exchange for compensation, a residential dwelling unit or a portion thereof is provided for lodging for a period of time not to exceed thirty (30) consecutive days.
+A rental that exceeds thirty (30) consecutive days shall not be considered a short term rental.
 Such use may or may not include an on-site manager.
 For the purposes of this definition, a residential dwelling shall include all housing types and shall exclude hotels/motels, or other commercial uses.
 If the primary building is Owner Occupied, a detached accessory building may be used for short term rentals.
 A short-term rental unit may not include a motor vehicle as defined in Title 40 of the Official Code of Georgia Annotated.

 Short-term rental agent means a natural person designated by the owner of a short-term rental on the short-term rental license application.
-Such person shall be available for and responsive to contact at all times and someone who is customarily present at a location within the city for purposes of transacting business.
+Such person shall be available for and responsive to contact and someone who is customarily present at a location within the city for purposes of transacting business.
+An owner who is a natural person may also be the short-term rental agent.